Review: NT Live - Hamlet (2025) | National Theatre

 Filmed at the Lyttelton Theatre, National Theatre, London for NT Live

 Robert Hastie's production of Hamlet for the National Theatre is ambitious with its bold, modern staging and casting.
 Epic in scale, this production fills the cavernous Lyttleton stage with grand, extensive sets, a sizable diverse cast wearing jeans and jumpers, and takes a more upbeat, comic tone than is traditional.
-However for all that, it isn't entirely successful at delivering something historic.
-As you would expect from the National Theatre, this Hamlet is beautifully staged with impeccable production values, but it's the unforgettable, scene-stealing Ophelia from Francesa Mills that shines brightest.

 Deputy Artistic Director of the National Theatre Hastie was previously responsible for Sheffield Crucible's groundbreaking 'Standing at the Sky's Edge'.
 His new production of Hamlet for the National, for the most part, stays faithful to Shakespeare's original language and plot:

 Prince Hamlet of Denmark (Hiran Abeysekera) is mourning the death of his father, the King.
 His mother, Queen Gertrude (Ayesha Dharker), has very quickly married his uncle Claudius (Alistair Petrie), the dead King's brother, who has also inherited the throne.
-When the ghost of the dead King appears and tells Hamlet that he was in fact murdered by Claudius, Hamlet sets out to uncover the truth and to avenge his father's death.
+When the ghost of the dead King appears and tells Hamlet that he was, in fact, murdered by Claudius, Hamlet sets out to uncover the truth and to avenge his father's death.

 The NT's Hamlet is beautiful to look at and does a good job of telling Shakespeare's tale for any newcomers to the story.
 However Hamlet is Shakespeare's longest play which, if staged in full, can take over 4 hours to perform.
-Thankfully, Robert Hastie has abridged the text somewhat here and the NT Live screening runs to about 3 hours total, including a 15 minute interval.
+Thankfully, Robert Hastie has abridged the text somewhat and the NT Live screening runs to about 3 hours total, including a 15 minute interval.
 It still hits all the key plot points, themes and oh so quotable phrases from Shakespeare's most famous work, and for the most part does a good job with pacing.

 However In the lead role of Hamlet, Hiran Abeysekera delivers Shakespeare's soliloquies so lightly and fast that it's easy to miss the importance of some key lines.
 This is where the production would be forgiven for taking a moment to breathe; to ensure that the audience feels the full-force of Hamlet's words and the consequences of his contemplations.